qgis/QGIS-Planet-Website/CONTRIBUTING.md

-# ✨ Contributing to QGIS-Website
+# ✨ Contributing to QGIS-Planet-Website

 Thank you for considering contributing to QGIS Planet Website!
 We welcome contributions of all kinds, including bug fixes, feature requests,